maxwondercorn/ember-dictionary/README.md

 ## Contributing

 Fork, add word(s) to the index.dic file and REP if needed to index.aff.
-Test
+Add words to the `test.md` file and make it works as expected.

+Ask if not sure how to do the REP entry